-Eviction suits in Texas are called “forcible detainer” suits, probably because the tenant to be evicted is forcibly detaining themselves in the property after the lease expired or their lender foreclosed on the property.
+Eviction suits in Texas are called forcible entry and detainer suits, or “forcible detainer” for short, probably because the tenant to be evicted is detaining themselves in the property after the lease expired, or their lender foreclosed on the property, and the owner wants court permission to enter the property by force to stop the unlawful detainer of the tenant.
 “The sole issue in a forcible detainer suit is who has the right to immediate possession of the premises.”
 Aguilar v.
 Weber, 72 S.W.3d 729, 732 (Tex.
 App.—Waco 2002).
 “To prevail in a forcible detainer action, a plaintiff is not required to prove title, but is only required to show sufficient evidence of ownership to demonstrate a superior right to immediate possession.”
 Id.
 So, most disputes over the right to possession of real estate in Texas happen in the local JP subcourthouse for the constable precinct that the property is located in.
 There are, however, other causes of action (lawsuits) over the right to possession of real estate, which can be filed in a county or district court (usually district court for jurisdictional reasons).

 Other Possessory Causes of Action and Where to File Them.
 Trespass to Try Title is an example of a possessory cause of action that must be brought in district court rather than justice court.
 It’s the Berrys, LLC v.
 Edom Corner, LLC, 271 S.W.3d 765, 770 (Tex.
 App.
 Amarillo 2008).
 Title suits generally need to be filed in a Texas district court, and not a county court or JP court.
 Escobar v.
 Garcia, 2014 Tex.
 App.
 LEXIS 5157, *9 (Tex.
 App.
 Corpus Christi—May 15, 2014) (county courts generally have no subject matter jurisdiction over title disputes); but see Tex.
 Gov’t Code § 25.0592 (county courts in Dallas County have concurrent jurisdiction with the district court in civil cases regardless of the amount in controversy and subject matter jurisdictional problems can be cured by retroactive assignment to district court).